Limows/LimFTPClient/README.md

-# LimFTPClient
+# Limowski App Manager

-Small client app for my FTP server
+Small Application Manager for legacy devices (Windows 9x and NT version) written in C# with .Net 2.0

 ## Assembly

-You need the following things to build this program:
+You need the following stuff to build this program:

- - Visual Studio 2019
+ - Visual Studio up to 2019
- - Net Core 3.1
+ - ICSharpCode.SharpZipLib
+ - Microsoft .Net Framework 2.0 and higher

+## Installation

+You need the following stuff to install this program:

+ - Microsoft .Net Framework 2.0 and higher

+## Usage

 ## Supported functions

- - Selecting OS
- - Selecting App for OS
+ - Listing available for device applications
- - App page contains Description, logo and screenshot (not working yet)
+ - App page contains description and logo
- - Downloading application package
+ - Downloading app package
- - Unziping downloaded package
+ - Displaying free space in the installation folder

+## OS Support

+## Used projects

+ - ICSharpCode.SharpZipLib library

 ## Contributing